Summer in Japan: 4 Essentials To Survive The Heat

 While Japan isn’t a conservative country, it is a more dressed-up country.
 Deeply rooted in Japanese culture is an idea of outward presentation, so people make themselves presentable in public.
 This means you won’t find people walking around in flip flops or athleisure wear.
 Even jean cutoffs are not very popular.
 Avoid these faux pas and stick to breathable fabrics, like cotton and linen, in flattering cuts for a comfortable and fashionable summer in Japan.

-Sunscreen should be essential in summer, regardless of where you are going, and Japan is no different.
+Sunscreen should be essential in summer regardless of where you are going, and Japan is no different.
 The issue is that due to the heat and humidity, sunscreen will melt off more quickly.
 You can combat this by using a water-resistant sunscreen.
-Personally, I prefer Japanese sunscreens for their consistency and efficacy, however, they do tend to cost more than many other Western counterparts.
+Personally, I prefer Japanese sunscreens for their consistency and efficacy, however, they do tend to cost more than many of their Western counterparts.
+My go-to is Shiseido’s Anessa, but choose whatever sunscreen you’ll actually apply every day.

 I don’t mean for the beach.
 Most men, women, and children in Japan carry a small towel in the summer to wipe any perspiration off your face or neck.
 Also note, it’s quite common to see people use them in public, so don’t feel frightened to use it while waiting on the train platform.
 Likewise, if you’re taking a day trip to go hiking, bring a slightly longer towel; you can drape it around your neck to keep you dry.
 Plus, these towels are also multifunctional: you can use them to dry your hands after using a public restroom!